Engineering firm Amec expects 'modest' underlying revenue growth

-British engineering firm Amec Plc AMEC.L said it expected to see "modest" underlying revenue growth in 2014, but kept its full-year outlook unchanged.
+Oct 3 British engineering firm Amec Plc said it expected to see "modest" underlying revenue growth in 2014, but kept its full-year outlook unchanged.

 The company said less greenfield activity in some of its key upstream oil and gas markets was partially offsetting strong growth from its clean energy and middle eastern oil & gas businesses.